 IS THERE A PATIENT AGE MINIMUM OR MAXIMUM?

 We typically accept neurofeedback patients ages 7 and up and there is no age maximum.
 However, the maturity level of the patient plays a significant role.
 Also, to train, one must be able to understand that he or she is controlling the feedback (video monitor, music, video game..etc).

 HOW MUCH DOES IT COST IF I DON’T HAVE INSURANCE?

-The average cost for a neurofeedback session is between $75 – $125.
-Prices vary depending upon the details and complexity of each case.
-Payment plans and financing options are also available.
+The initial evaluation (qEEG brain map and report of findings) is $228.
+The average cost for a neurofeedback session is between $102 – $140.
+Prices vary depending on the details and complexity of each case.

 HOW MUCH TIME DOES EACH TRAINING SESSION TAKE?